mloreti/trippycalc/README.md

 ### Background

-TrippyCalc is a an interactive to calculate the cost of a road trip.
+TrippyCalc is a an interactive way to calculate the cost of a road trip.

 ### Functionality & MVP